 Complications of Per Diem Nursing

 The typical drawbacks of per diem nursing are different.
 As a traditional per diem nurse, you’ll enjoy more schedule flexibility but you may have to sacrifice job security.
 When the per diem jobs rely on a last-minute phone call, there is no guarantee that that call is coming or that you’ll be available to fill that shift when it comes.
 You may find that you’re left without a support system of a facility, often working as a 1099 employee as opposed to a W2 (for more on 1099 vs W2 nursing, click here).
-So, you won’t get employee benefits nor tax deductions so that you don’t have to fork over your hard-earned income when the tax season comes around.
+This means you typically won’t get employee benefits nor employer paid taxes.
+And when taxes are due, you may end up with an unaccounted cost.
 But with new technologies and data science harnessed in easy-to-use apps, you can get the freedom and flexibility of per diem nursing with the stability and support of full-time nursing.

 Weighing Your Options

 So, it’s important to weigh each option for what’s best for you.
 If you’re someone who would rather get in a rhythm at the same facility and is willing to risk getting locked into a stressful schedule so that you can establish a predictable schedule and relationships with your coworkers, then a full-time nursing job at a facility might be right for you.
 However, if you’re stressed out and feeling the symptoms of burnout due to a rigid schedule in a demanding work environment, then per diem nursing is right for you.